mdgarza/expense-tracker-final/README.md

 Thank you for reviewing my work!

 You can copy-paste that exactly (just double-check that your GitHub URL and live URL are correct — but they should be!).

-Would you also like me to give you a quick optional bonus version that sounds a little more "casual but professional" depending on your professor’s tone? 🎯 (sometimes it's nice to match their style)